RuobingWang1/horse-racing-odds-analysis/README.md

 This project analyzes horse racing betting data to evaluate whether betting odds accurately reflect true winning probabilities.

-Specifically, it investigates the presence of the favorite–longshot bias, a well-known phenomenon where favorites tend to be undervalued and longshots overvalued in betting markets.
+Specifically, it investigates the presence of the favorite–longshot bias, a well-documented phenomenon in which favorites tend to yield higher returns than longshots, suggesting potential inefficiencies in betting markets.

-## Author (Ruobing Wang)
+## Author
+This project was completed as part of a team of five.
+•	Ruobing Wang
 	•	Organized project structure and workflow
 	•	Contributed to interpretation of results and final conclusions
 	•	Performed data analysis and visualization